hzhang-7/AC215_InstaCap/README.md

 3. `src/preprocessing/Pipfile` - This file describes the packages we would like to install in our virtual environment.
 4. `src/preprocessing/Pipfile.lock` - This is a file created by pipenv for dependency version locking and reproducibility.
 5. `src/preprocessing/test_bucket_access.py` - This is a sample python script for testing access to the GCP bucket.
 If it works, running `python test_bucket_access.py` should upload a  `test_bucket_access.txt` file into the `persistent-folder` stored locally.
 To run this script, use the command `python test_bucket_access.py`.
 6. `preprocess.py` - This is the base script for data preprocessing that we will build upon in future milestones.
-Currently, it pulls an image from the posts of the accounts we have found, center crops it, and resizes it to 256 $\times$ 256 pixels, then uploads it to the GCP bucket along with the post's caption.
+Currently, it pulls an image from the posts of the accounts we have found (the usernames of which are not in the github for privacy reasons and are stored and called from our local machines), center crops it, and resizes it to 256 $\times$ 256 pixels, then uploads it to the GCP bucket along with the post's caption.
 To run this script, use the command `python preprocess.py`.

 **How to run the Docker Container**:
 1. Clone this repo